FoxsterDev/MyBlogMaterials/Draft/HowToMakeSafierMobileReleases/HowToMakeSafierMobileReleases.md

 and you could not decrease impact of an issue immediately by a remote option it makes sense to save time as much as possible.

 ## About preparing the release candidate before sending it to review:
-make final smoke QA check before opening of the app on builds downloaded from stores(testflight , not distributed as a bundle or apk.
+Make final smoke QA check before opening of the app on builds downloaded from stores(testflight , not distributed as a bundle or apk.
 Because some game functionality can be triggered only from store builds.
 Like google referer api otherwise you can miss the technical issues and be frustrated in production with real players.

 ## One more thing where you have to be in touch with store changes to avoid unxpected troubles during app review: